November 15, 2013 by Ed Kennedy

 Though there was a ten-minute wait in line for the prize-winning flavour, Cremino, John said it was well worth it.
 “Melbourne is a great city but it can seem far from some of the world’s other great cities and their cultures at times.
 How tremendous it is then that the world has come to us with an event like this.
 We will come year in, year out,” said Mr Houlihan.

-Article first appeared in The Northsider November 2013.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01
+Article first appeared in The Northsider November 2013.Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+Contact Ed via firstname.lastname@example.org on LinkedIn or Twitter@EdKennedy01